Angle trisection: Proof of impossibility

 Pierre Wantzel published a proof of the impossibility of classically trisecting an arbitrary angle in 1837.
 Wantzel's proof, restated in modern terminology, uses the concept of field extensions, a topic now typically combined with Galois theory.
-However, Wantzel published these results earlier than Évariste Galois (whose work, written in 1830, was published only in 1846) and did not use the concepts introduced by Galois.
+However, Wantzel published these results earlier than Évariste Galois (whose work, written in 1830, was not published until 1846) and did not use the concepts introduced by Galois.

 The problem of constructing an angle of a given measure θ is equivalent to constructing two segments such that the ratio of their length is cos θ.
 From a solution to one of these two problems, one may pass to a solution of the other by a compass and straightedge construction.
 The triple-angle formula gives an expression relating the cosines of the original angle and its trisection: cos θ = 4 cos^{3} θ/3 − 3 cos θ/3.

 It follows that, given a segment that is defined to have unit length, the problem of angle trisection is equivalent to constructing a segment whose length is the root of a cubic polynomial.
 This equivalence reduces the original geometric problem to a purely algebraic problem.

 Every rational number is constructible.
 Every irrational number that is constructible in a single step from some given numbers is a root of a polynomial of degree 2 with coefficients in the field generated by these numbers.
 Therefore, any number that is constructible by a sequence of steps is a root of a minimal polynomial whose degree is a power of two.
 The angle π/3 radians (60 degrees, written 60°) is constructible.
 The argument below shows that it is impossible to construct a 20° angle.
 This implies that a 60° angle cannot be trisected, and thus that an arbitrary angle cannot be trisected.

 Denote the set of rational numbers by Q. If 60° could be trisected, the degree of a minimal polynomial of cos 20° over Q would be a power of two.
 Now let x = cos 20°.
 Note that cos 60° = cos π/3 = 1/2.
 Then by the triple-angle formula, cos π/3 = 4x^{3} − 3x and so 4x^{3} − 3x = 1/2.
 Thus 8x^{3} − 6x − 1 = 0.
 Define p(t) to be the polynomial p(t) = 8t^{3} − 6t − 1.

 Since x = cos 20° is a root of p(t), the minimal polynomial for cos 20° is a factor of p(t).
 Because p(t) has degree 3, if it is reducible over by Q then it has a rational root.
 By the rational root theorem, this root must be ±1, ±1/2, ±1/4 or ±1/8, but none of these is a root.
 Therefore, p(t) is irreducible over by Q, and the minimal polynomial for cos 20° is of degree 3.

 So an angle of measure 60° cannot be trisected.